-• The MS4 continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program.
+• The City continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program.

-Stormwater Management Program Assessment, Year 16
+Stormwater Management Program Assessment, Year 17

-The City of Highland Park revised their SMPP to coincide with the March 2016 ILR40 permit.
+The City revised their SMPP to coincide with the March 2016 ILR40 permit.
 As described in the revised SMPP there are extensive monitoring efforts already underway across the County, refer to Part C of this report for additional information.
 The QLP section of the report describes the Status of Lake County waters using information gathered by active workgroups and the Lake County Health Department along with a discussion on TMDL status within the County.
 The Status of Lake County Waters provides insight as to the overall effectiveness of countywide efforts to improve water quality.
 As an active MS4 within the County, the countywide findings reflect the individual efforts of each MS4.
 Additionally, the SMPP identified impaired waters based on the July 2016 303(d) list.
-The inclusion or exclusion of water bodies on the IEPAs 303(d) list, published biannually, is a direct reflection of the program's effectiveness.
+The inclusion or exclusion of water bodies on the IEPAs 303(d) list, published bi-annually, is a direct reflection of the program's effectiveness.

-Annua al SMPP Tasks вмр Task Resp.
-Party Date Compl'd SMPP Section A.6 Post NOI, SMPP and Annual Report on website ENG'G. May-19 3.2.B B.4 Present Annual Report to Board during open meeting ENG'G. On-Going 3.3.B C.1 Update outfall map (new permits, outfall inventory updates) ENG'G May-17 1.4.B, 3.4.D.3.c C.1 Inspect for "new" outfalls every 5 years ENG'G/ SEWER Winter '18-'19 1.4.B C.3, C.7 Pre-screen 100% of outfalls (20% per year or 100% within every 5-yrs) ENG'G/ SEWER Jan-19 3.4.D.2.a C.3, C.8 Complete outfall inspection procedure for all outfalls with observed dry weather flow (20% per year or 100% within every 5-yrs).
+Annual S MPP Tasks · BMP Task Resp.
+Party Date SMPP A.6 Post NOI, SMPP and Annual Report on website ENG'G. May 2020 3.2.B B.4 Present Annual Report to Board during open meeting ENG'G. On-Going 3.3.B C.1 Update outfall map (new permits, outfall inventory updates) ENG'G/SEWER May 2017 1.4.B, C.1 Inspect for "new" outfalls every 5 years ENG'G/SEWER Winter '18-"19 1.4.B C.3, C.7 Pre-screen 100% of outfalls (20% per year or 100% within every 5-yrs) ENG'G/SEWER Jan 2020 3.4.D.2.a C.3, C.8 Complete outfall inspection procedure for all outfalls with observed dry weather flow (20% per year or 100% within every 5-yrs).
 Document.
-SEWER Jan-19 3.4.D.2.b-c C.3, C.8 Inspect all high priority outfalls SEWER Dec-18 3.4.D.2.b C.6 Review the results of the screening program.
-Include assessment in Part B of the Annual Report.
-ENG'G/ SEWER Feb-19 4.2 C.7 Inspect catch basins, clean approximately catch basins (20% per year or 100% within every 5-yrs).
+SEWER Jan 2020 3.4.D.2.b-c C.3, C.8 Inspect all high priority outfalls SEWER Dec 2018 3.4.D.2.b C.6 Review the results of the screening program.
+Include assessment in Part B ENG'G/SEWER Feb 2020 4.2 C.7 Inspect catch basins, clean approximately catch basins (20% per year or 100% within every 5-yrs).
 Document.
-SEWER On-going 3.7.A.2.b E.6, E.7 Consider public implementation of watershed plan recommendations as part of fiscal planning/budgeting ALL Mar-19 3.6.D, 3.6.E E.6 Inspect receiving water streambanks for erosion and flowlines for sediment accumulation (in concert with outfall inspection and pre-screening efforts) ENG'G Winter '18-'19 3.6.E.1 E.6 Inspect detention basins (20% per year or 100% within every 5-yrs of unassessed facilities) ENG'G On-going 3.6.E.2 F.2 Inspect and recondition spreaders and spinners.
-Install these items onto snow removal vehicles, performing test operations, calibrating distribution rates per National Salt Institution Application Guidelines, and conducting better driver training.
-EQUIP Winter '18-'19 3.7.A.4.a A-F Review Program, include finding in annual report ENG'G / ADMIN On-Going 4.2 B.6 Evaluate SWPP.
+SEWER On-Going 3.7.A.2.b E.6, E.7 Consider public implementation of watershed plan recommendations as part of fiscal planning/budgeting ALL Mar 2020 3.6.D, 3.6.E E.6 Inspect receiving water streambanks for erosion and flowlines for sediment accumulation (in concert with outfall inspection and pre-screening efforts) ENG'G Winter '19-'20 3.6.E.1 E.6 Inspect detention basins (20% per year or 100% within every 5-yrs of unassessed facilities) ENG'G On-Going 3.6.E.2 F.2 Inspect and recondition spreaders and spinners.
+Install these items onto snow removal vehicles, performing test operations, calibrating distribution rates per National Salt Institution Application Guidelines, and conducting EQUIP Winter '19-'20 3.7.A.4.a A-F Review Program, include finding in annual report ENG'G/ADMIN On-Going 4.2 B.6 Evaluate SWPP.
 Major highlights and deficiencies should be noted annually and the plan revised accordingly on a minimum 5-yr basis, or as necessary.
-ENG'G On-Going 4.2.C Comply with monitoring program commitments, describe in Annual Report ENG'G/ SEWER On-Going 4.1 LEGEND: ADMIN- Public Works Administration ENG'G - Public Works Engineering Division SEWER - Public Works Sewer Section STREET - Public Works Street Section EQUIP - Public Works Equipment Division
+ENG'G On-Going 4.2.C Comply with monitoring program commitments, describe in Annual Report ENG'G/SEWER On-Going 4.1